dwild0/MSpace/README.md

 Code is written in Python using PyCharm CE or Jupyter notebook.

-The package for ArangoDB is the [python-arango](https://docs.python-arango.com/en/main/)
+The package for ArangoDB is [python-arango](https://docs.python-arango.com/en/main/)

 ## To-Do